What can the Attorney General do about gasoline prices?

 If the Governor declares a “market emergency”, the Attorney General can sue a fuel dealer who is selling fuel at a price that is “unconscionably high”, which requires both that a “gross disparity” between the price before and after the market emergency is declared and that the disparity is not attributable to increased prices charged by suppliers because of the market emergency.

-If the Attorney General cannot or will not take action, can consumers bring an action for price gouging?
+If the Attorney General cannot take action, can consumers bring an action for price gouging?

 Although the price gouging section of the law contains no specific provision allowing consumers to bring an action, consumers have such a private right of action under the Vermont Consumer Fraud Act.
 Thus, consumers could bring their own action, but they would have to prove the same elements of a declared market emergency and a gross price disparity as defined in the law.